 More than just a physical address, your office will basically represent your business to your potential clients and suppliers.
 It should create the impression that you want to leave with your guests, but at the same time, you should also enjoy the space where you will conduct your business.

 Looking for an office space is also a good indication that means you are confident in your business thus you are making plans to put your services in the map.
 When looking for that ideal office space, here’s a number of things to consider:

 You’ve probably heard the phrase ‘location is everything’.
-This is especially true for food businesses and services.
+This is especially true for food businesses, services and condos like the SMDC Wind Residences.
 Starting with a good product comes first but if you want people to know about you, your location should be some place where people can find you.

 In choosing the right location, you should also know who your target market is.
 Are you at the location where your potential customers are?
 Is it accessible for your clients to reach you?
 These are the major questions that you should have an answer to in choosing the perfect location for your business.